rizkyramadhanch/mern-app/README.md

 ## Usage

-`docker-compose up -d` or for every container separately `docker-compose up -d client server adminmongo`
+You can use `docker-compose up -d` command to deploy the container, or for every container separately, you can use `docker-compose up -d [container_name] client server adminmongo`

 Get in to container and install more dependecies with `docker exec -it server /bin/sh` or `docker exec -it client /bin/sh` and then `npm install whatewer`.